-Access to fresh, clean water is one of the most important aspects of keeping chickens, and now that winter is upon us, it’s important to make sure that the water you provide for your birds is available when they need it.
+Access to fresh, clean water is one of the most important aspects of feeding chickens, and during cold-weather months, it’s important to make sure that the water you provide for your birds is available when they need it.

 If you’re anything like me, I barely want to climb out of my snug, warm bed on a winter morning, so the thought of trudging through the snow and ice to deal with a frozen-over watering system is not my idea of a good morning.
 With that in mind, I’ve put together a few tricks that will help you winterize your chicken waterer and keep the water thawed and flowing smoothly through the coldest months.
 With just a little effort, you can winterize your watering system so you can feel good about catching a few extra snuggly moments in bed, while your chickens are happy and healthy outside.